 Throw all the landlubber insults you want at me, but I’ve yet to step foot aboard the latest hip(ster) art project/exercise in self-sufficiency to hit the Big Apple, the Waterpod.

 Maybe it’s because I’ve seen the phrase “Burning Man camp” written in association with the rented 3,000-square foot barge that's home to a vegetable garden, four chickens, and a rotating crew of seafaring artists and adventure-seekers.

 Maybe it’s because of this bit of Waterpod rhetoric that brings back unpleasant memories of Waterworld:

 In preparation for our coming world with an increase in population, a decrease in usable land, and a greater flux in environmental conditions, people will need to rely closely on immediate communities and look for alternative living models; the Waterpod is about cooperation, collaboration, augmentation, and metamorphosis.

 Maybe I'm just not salty enough.

-of this floating farm/art show/eco-campsite that’s been docking at various locations around the city the last couple of months and allowing visitors to cross the plank for school tours, lectures, dance parties, and more, it struck me as a rather romantic idea; like a big, sexy, houseboat co-designed by Buckminster Fuller and Captain Jack Sparrow.
+I’m not sure what’s keeping me back but I’m still intrigued by the Waterpod.
+When I first heard about and saw the conceptual sketches of this floating farm/art show/eco-campsite that’s been docking at various locations around the city the last couple of months and allowing visitors to cross the plank for school tours, lectures, dance parties, and more, it struck me as a rather romantic idea; like a big, sexy, houseboat co-designed by Buckminster Fuller and Captain Jack Sparrow.

 … the Waterpod has turned out to be more an experiment in sociability and isolation, aesthetic vision and mass utility, organization and freedom, and, mostly, endurance.